kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 integration to reduce the minimum Arduino requirements to merely hardware serial.
 Other boards having at least one analog input can be used with little modification.
 When selecting a board you'll use for this project, make sure it has a USB port or that you are otherwise are able to fashion serial communications.
-The output from the Arduino is formatted for input into the Adruino IDE serial plotter rather than the serial monitor.
+The output from the Arduino is formatted for input into the Arduino IDE serial plotter rather than the serial monitor.

 Periodic improvements are to be expected to this project.